Concorde Blog -

 Dental Hygiene in Dallas

-Students schedule their own patients and keep an appointment book of their own at Dallas campus of Concorde
+Students schedule their own patients and keep an appointment book of their own at the Dallas campus of Concorde

 , according to DH Program Director Donna Sutton.
 Procedures are much the same as at other campuses - check-in, oral exam followed by confirmation with an RDH or dentist.
 Other procedures offered at the Dallas clinic include dental probing, X-rays if needed, dental exam, oral hygiene instruction, removal of calculus from teeth and gums, polish, floss, and fluoride.